mamun2519/workshop/react-design-patterns/readme.md

 - **Lightweight Alternative to State Management Libraries** – No need for Redux or Zustand for simple state sharing.
 - **Built-in and Native to React** – No extra dependencies.
 - **Flexible** – Works with any data type (booleans, strings, objects, functions).

-- Weaknesses of Context API
+### Weaknesses of Context API

-Re-renders All Consumers When Context Changes – Even if only part of the context changes, all consuming components re-render.
+- Re-renders All Consumers When Context Changes – Even if only part of the context changes, all consuming components render.
-Not Ideal for High-Frequency Updates – If data updates frequently (e.g., real-time stock prices), Context API may cause performance issues.
+- Not Ideal for High-Frequency Updates – If data updates frequently (e.g., real-time stock prices), Context API may cause - performance issues.
-Complex Debugging – If multiple contexts exist, debugging can become challenging.
+- Complex Debugging – If multiple contexts exist, debugging can become challenging.